abdulsamar09/ai-therapy-website/README.md

 ## Project View

-Check out the live version of the website [here](https://zaratheraphy.netlify.app/)!
+Check out the live version of the website [here](https://Ai theraphy.netlify.app/)!

 ## Conclusion

-The Zara Therapy Clinic website will be a comprehensive platform for showcasing our services and attracting new clients.
+The Ai  Therapy Clinic website will be a comprehensive platform for showcasing our services and attracting new clients.
 By implementing the features mentioned above, the website will provide a user-friendly experience and help expand our online presence.